ferry-creator/kryptokongerne/blog/posts/getting-wet/index.md

 title: Getting Wet
 date: 2022-03-25
 ---
 We added **node-red UI** and started prototyping the physical setup.
+And 3D printing!!
 ![](./jonathan-got-wet.jpg)

 Today we had a blast with getting Jonathan wet.
 Andreas & Mouna used legos to prototype our mechanism for spraying water (raining) on the user, which was tested propperly and thoroughly.